get-guta/LightBnB/README.md

 To start the LightBnB project, follow these steps:

 1. Ensure the PostgreSQL database server is running & lightbnb db is created.
+2. cd to `LightBNB_WebApp-master`
-2. Run the command `npm run local` in the project directory.
+3. Run the command `npm run local` in the project directory.
-3. Open a web browser and navigate to the specified URL or `localhost:3000`.
+4. Open a web browser and navigate to the specified URL or `localhost:3000`.

 ## Screenshot
 Look at some of screenshots